plblum/jivs/README.md

 ```
 <a name="configuringvalidators"></a>
 ### Configuring Validators
 Validators have an underlying object, ValidatorConfig, that hosts the configuration.
-You generally use the <a href="#builder_and_vmconfig">Builder/Modifier APIs</a> to assist setting it up.
+You generally use the <a href="#builder_and_vmconfig">Builder API</a> to assist setting it up.
-> Configuration must be setup when <a href="#configuringvalidationmanager">configuring the ValidationManager</a> or <a href="#usingmodifierapi">using the Modifier API</a> after it was created.
+> Configuration must be setup when <a href="#configuringvalidationmanager">configuring the ValidationManager</a> or <a href="#usingmodifierapi">using the Modifier object</a> after it was created.
 ```ts
 interface ValidatorConfig {
     errorCode?: string;